| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles |

-'Slow and low' is the secret to great barbecued ribs.
+No recipe image available.'Low and slow' is the secret to great barbecued ribs.
 This version is slathered in a spicy-sweet sauce and slow-cooked over mesquite chips.
-Start them after work, and they'll be ready before the sun goes down.
-That true barbecued flavor is worth it!

 3 tablespoons ground cumin